Global Environmental Issues

 Addressing Global Warming is Now the World's Shared Goal.

-As of 2017, the global average temperature had risen by approximately 1ºC on a mid-18th century baseline, with projections indicating a potential increase to 1.5ºC between 2030 and 2052 if the current (2017) trajectory of GHG emissions persists.
+As of 2017, the global average temperature had risen by approximately 1ºC on a mid-18th century baseline, with projections indicating a potential increase to 1.5ºC at some point between 2030 and 2052 if the current (2017) trajectory of GHG emissions continue.

-To avert this scenario, the international community ratified the Paris Agreement in 2016, aiming to limit the global temperature rise to around 1.5ºC by the end of the 21st century from pre-industrial levels.
+To avert this outcome, the international community ratified the Paris Agreement in 2016, aiming to limit the global temperature rise to around 1.5ºC by the end of the 21st century.

 A line graph showing the rise in average temperatures from 1850 to 2020.
 Simulations based solely on natural phenomena like sunshine and volcanoes show no change in average temperatures.
 However, simulations and observational data considering both human and natural factors indicate a steady rise in average temperatures since around 1950, nearing the 1.5°C limit agreed upon in the Paris Agreement.
 Source: IPCC, 2021